koechg2022/Simple-Networking/README.md

 * On mac, [Homebrew](https://brew.sh/)
 * On linux (I used Ubuntu) - [Installing OpenSSL on Ubuntu](https://stackoverflow.com/questions/3016956/how-do-i-install-the-openssl-libraries-on-ubuntu)
-*  On Windows, I wasn't able to find a good reference.
+*  On Windows, I wasn't able to find a good reference (Ya, windows is not nice...)
 This is what worked for me instead:

         1.)
 Open MSYS2

         2.)
 Upgrade the package installer:
                 pacman -Syu

+        3.)
+Install OpenSSl:
                 pacman -S mingw-w64-x86_64-openssl

-        3.)
+        4.)
 The packages should be installed now.
 Verify by checking if:
                 Headers are in:
                     /mingw64/include